‘RHONJ’ Star Joe Giudice Is ‘Excited’ About His Celebrity Boxing Match For Charity, Is Currently In Training

 As The Inquisitr previously reported, Joe’s final appeal to return to the United States was denied at the end of April.
 At the time, the longtime reality star and father of four released a statement to The Hollywood Gossip, revealing that while he hoped to win sympathy from the judge, he was unable to do so and ultimately left brokenhearted at the court’s decision to uphold his deportation.

-Joe also said that he feels he belongs in the United States, where he had been since he was just one-year-old.
+Joe also said that he feels he belongs in the United States, where he had been since he was just 1.

 “I always feel I belong in the United States with my family, not in Italy,” he added.
 “I won’t see my girls glowing smile that I loved waking up with every morning now.”